Más Club: Target demographic

 The Más Club location was designed to serve Hispanic business owners and families.
 The location in Houston engages a primarily Mexican membership base.
 Más Club was the first membership warehouse club in the United States dedicated to Hispanic product assortment.
 The retailer differentiated itself from its American counterpart Sam’s Club by offering Hispanic items and fresh produce such as tomatillos, cactus, dry hot peppers, roots and squashes.

 The retailer got its name from the Spanish word for more, as in more selection of imported merchandise for Latino consumers.
 Coincidentally, Más is also Sam spelled backward, an unintentional nod to the company’s founder, Sam Walton.

 The store's bright orange, green and red signs are in Spanish, with English subtitles.

-Membership

-Membership was required in order to purchase at Más Club (except at the café, for prescription drugs where federal law prohibits sales to members only, and for liquor as required by Texas state law).

 Más Club memberships were divided into two categories: Business and Advantage.
 Both memberships cost $30 per year.
 Sam’s Club and Más Club memberships were not interchangeable.